DennisSchulmeister/lernspiel.online/HACKING.md

 --------------------

 [Django](https://www.djangoproject.com/) is our server-side main framework.
 It comes with its own CLI called `django-admin` or `manage.py` inside the project directory.
-Actually both are identical with the latter letter a few environment variables point to the current project.
+Actually both are identical, but with the latter a few environment variables point to the current project.

 Important commands at the root-level, outside Django projects: